ramachav/Optimizing-Compilers/README.md

 Tiny is a very simple assembly code interpreter.

-The executable runs on Sun architectures.
+The executable runs on Sun architectures

 ---------------------------------------
 an example Tiny program (a longer program is attached at the end):

 var i
 str prompt "enter a number: "
-str announce \nthe square is"
+str announce "\nthe square is"

 label myloop       ; main loop sys writes prompt